Icy Europe

 The Florentine Republic has always had two very ancient symbols: the lily and the “Marzocco,” or heraldic lion with a lily shield on its right paw.

 We find it in front of Palazzo Vecchio, to the right of a copy of Michelangelo’s book David.
-Behold the flawlessness of this sculpture by making it one of your things to do in Florence, Italy.
+Behold the flawlessness of this sculpture in Italy.

 The painter was Giambologna (the Italian name for Jean Boulogne), who came from Flanders and moved to Rome in 1550 to study ancient paintings and modern works, especially those of Michelangelo.